Evacuation plan for Aussie ship passengers

 Wednesday’s flight will also include New Zealanders, who will be transferred home after landing in Darwin.

-There are already more than 260 Australians in the midst of their two-week quarantine period at the disused work camp.
+There are already 266 Australians more than a week into their two-week quarantine period at the disused work camp at Howard Springs who will have no contact with the new arrivals.

 They were evacuated from the coronavirus epicentre of Wuhan in China and landed in Australia on February 9, with their quarantine period set to end on Saturday.